AMereBagatelle/PistonWax/README.md

 ## Usage

-Load it in and it will be active.
+Install this mod on the server (or integrated server).
 Right click on the piston with a honeycomb to wax it.
-This mod can be configured via the pistonwax.txt file - the only parameter is loudness, so the file is simply a decimal number representing how loud you want waxed pistons to be.
+This mod can be configured via the `pistonwax.txt` file in the config directory - the only parameter is loudness, so the file is simply a decimal number representing how loud you want waxed pistons to be.

+Pistons that are broken and picked up will not retain their waxed state.
+This is intentional.